The Time has Come to Pay Farmers Properly

 Farmers grow the food we eat.

+This should be something we remember at every meal of our lives.
 Their efforts eventually become our organs, our brains, our cells—our life force.
 Our children put these products into their bodies.
 To systematically disrespect and disregard the people who grow our food is to disrespect ourselves.

 Society should celebrate the people who dedicate their lives to creating abundance for the rest of us.
 This celebration doesn’t just come in the form of saying grace at a meal, or making a Facebook post.
 It comes in the form of paying them really well for their efforts and the products created.
 This is an excellent step for human evolution.